rameshwarvaidhya2024/repository-details-service/README.md

 # repository-details-service
 REST service to fetch GitHub repository details using owner and repository name.
-This application can fetch details of the repositories that are public.
+This demo application can fetch details of the repositories that are public.

 # Building